pkutaj/pkutaj.github.io/_posts/2021-02-13-Running-a-JavaScript-Github-Action.md

   1. `Name:` Action Name
   2. `Description:` Action's description
   3. `Runs: using:` What application are you using to execute the code
-  4. `Runs: main:` The actuual file containing the action code (what is being executed)
+  4. `Runs: main:` The actual file containing the action code (what is being executed)
 * There are other optional fields as well, as illustrated in the Hello World AMF

 #### 2.1.
 Hello-World AMF